My Favourite Things to Do Alone in Paris

 On the left bank, I begin at the Pont de la Tournelle on Île Saint-Louis and wander toward Pont d’Iéna by the Eiffel Tower.

-And sometimes I like to crisscross over the bridges and walk on both sides of the left and right banks.
+And sometimes I like to crisscross the bridges, watch the cruise boats below, and walk on both sides of the left and right banks.

 I stop at the bouquinistes, the green stalls selling old books.
 I’ve never walked past them without lingering.
 I’ve picked up a couple of vintage books and posters that I keep with me as reminders of the city I love dearly.